David Dinenberg

-David Dinenberg is an American business executive best known as the founder and CEO of KIND Financial.
+David Dinenberg is an American business executive best known as the founder and former CEO of KIND Financial.

 Personal life and education

 David Dinenberg was born in Philadelphia and graduated from Pennsylvania State University.
 He currently resides in Los Angeles with his family.

 Career

 Real Chef

 Dinenberg was the co-founder and executive vice president of Real Chef, which developed its own proprietary brand of cooking tools and foods, as well as the nationally known Flavor Magic.